micro/services/chat/README.md

-The chat service is an example Micro service which leverages bidirectional streaming, the store and events to build a chat backend.
-There is both a server and client which can be run together to demonstrate the application (see client/main.go for more instructions on running the service).
+Real time messaging API which enables Chat services to be embedded anywhere

 # Chat Service

-The service is documented inline and is designed to act as a reference for the events package.
+The Chat service is a programmable instant messaging API service which can be used in any application to immediately create conversations.

 ## Create a chat